billfitzgerald/infosec-primer/README.md

 # Information Security Primer for Evaluating Educational Software

-The **Information Security Primer for Evaluating Educational Software** is toolkit for people looking to learn more about evaluating information security practices of educational software.
+The **Information Security Primer for Evaluating Educational Software** is a toolkit for people looking to learn more about evaluating information security practices of educational software.
 While the primary audience of this document is people interested in running information security tests, our secondary audience includes people who will not be running tests, but who want to learn more about what "information security" means.

 As the title states, this document is a primer, not a comprehensive guide.
 We intend for this document to grow and evolve over time.
 Future versions will include more advanced testing scenarios, but for the initial version, we wanted to provide resources to allow people to learn how to do security reviews safely.